Raising Kids With IgE-Mediated Food Allergies: Starter Guide for Parents

 The only way to know if someone has a real food allergy is if a reaction happens from eating a certain food.
 If the cause of an allergic reaction is a mystery, skin and blood tests might be able to narrow down the cause.

-The downside is that the tests are not perfect, so it’s best to do testing only with a doctor that specializes in food allergies.
-Sometimes, a person can have a “positive” allergy test, even though they can actually eat the food.
+The downside is that the tests are not perfect, so it’s best to do testing only with a doctor who specializes in food allergies.
+Sometimes, a kid can have a “positive” allergy test to a specific food, even though they can eat it.

 Skin prick testing

 For this test, a tiny amount of the food is put on the skin of the arm or back.
-Then, the allergy doctor will check to see if a red itchy wheal shows up on the skin and measure the size.
+Then, the allergy doctor will check if a red, itchy wheal appears on the skin.

 Blood IgE antibody testing